danskernesdigitalebibliotek/dpl-platform/documentation/runbooks/run-a-lagoon-task.md

 * Login to the Lagoon UI.
 * Navigate to the project you want to access.
-* Choose the environment you want to login to.
+* Choose the environment you want to interact with.
 * Click the "Tasks" tab.

 [url-lagoon-ui]: https://github.com/danskernesdigitalebibliotek/dpl-platform/blob/main/documentation/platform-environments.md#urls